-Immerse and engage in your deepest reality
+Immerse in your deepest reality

-Meditation profoundly affected me; transcending debilitating depression into vibrant awareness, acceptance, and fuller reality.
+• Meditation profoundly affected me; transcending debilitating depression into vibrant awareness, acceptance, and fuller reality.

-Scroll to explore the installation mockup, drag to move around the space, open points-of-interest marked with + Turn and zoom the space using 2 fingers
+Explore the installation mockup, drag to move around the space, open points-of-interest marked with + scroll

 Locus is an artwork in progress